|Make the Most of Your Education Dollars and Lower Your Tax Bill!|

 In addition to federal assistance available, the North Carolina General Assembly provides a generous financial aid fund for community college students.
 Need-based grants are available to full-time and part-time students.

 Students with qualifying income levels can also take advantage of federal tax incentives to make attending a North Carolina community college even more financially attainable.
-The American Opportunity tax credit replaces the Hope Scholarship tax credit until Dec.
-31, 2012, as part of the American Recovery and Reinvestment Act of 2009 and the The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010.
+The American Opportunity tax credit replaces the Hope Scholarship tax credit, as part of the American Recovery and Reinvestment Act of 2009 and the The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010.
 The American Opportunity and Lifetime Learning Tax Credits are available to community college students.

 In most cases the American Opportunity tax credit (formerly known as the Hope Scholarship) will yield a greater financial benefit than the Lifetime Learning tax credit.
 In any one tax year, you may claim either the Hope Scholarship tax credit or the Lifetime Learning Credit for a student's expenses.
 If you pay qualified expenses for more than one dependent student, you may choose which tax credit to take for each student.